Skip to Main Content

 Prequalification can give you an idea of the rates and loan terms you might qualify for, but is not an offer of credit.
 You’ll need to formally apply for a loan with a lender to see its final rates and terms.
 Note that while prequalification will not hurt your credit, applying for a loan could temporarily lower your credit score by, usually, no more than five points.

 • Loan amount: Lenders vary in the maximum loan amounts they make available, and one lender may be more likely to approve you for a higher amount than another.
-Compare the amounts each lender estimates you can borrow to see which may best suits your needs.
+Compare the amounts each lender estimates you can borrow to see which may best suit your needs.

 • Annual percentage rate (APR): The APR is a percentage that shows the yearly cost of the loan in relation to the total amount borrowed, including the interest rate and any upfront fees.
 A lower APR means less cost over the life of the loan.